 Here's a short guide that helps explain what these terms actually mean.

 When trying to find complementing matches, choose pairs that share similar characteristics.
 The goal is the emphasize dominant flavors and aromas.
 For a Boilermaker, this could mean pairing a smoky Scotch Whisky with a pint of smoky porter.

 Choosing contrasting elements brings together two very different profiles to create something unique and complex.
 A good example of this is mixing sweet with sour.
 Everyone had this combination before, either with food or in a cocktail; -think of a classic Whiskey Sour.

 Translated to a Boilermaker, a sweet bourbon, and a Stout beer would be a prime example of a contrasting pair.

 The cutting technique allows for muting down a dominant flavor by combining it with something that cuts through it.
 In food pairings, the combination of blue cheese and fruit is an example of how you can cut through a very dominant flavor profile.

-A combination of Bourbon and Wheat beer is a fantastic example of that.
-Wheat beers are mostly light and easy to drink beers.
-Paired with Bourbon, the Wheat beer cuts through the rich corn sweetness in Bourbon.
+A combination of bourbon and Wheat beer is a fantastic example of that.
+Wheat beers are light and easy-to-drink beers.
+Paired with bourbon, the Wheat beer cuts through the rich corn sweetness in bourbon.